spiresd55/code-playground/exercises/line-graph/readme.md

 $ npm install webpack-cli -g
 $ npm run start:dev
 ```
-After following the above directions the webpack-dev-server should be running on localhost:8080
+After following the above directions, the webpack-dev-server should be running on localhost:8080
-It should look something like below.
+It should look something like this:

 ![linegraph](./images/linegraph.png)

 ### How to change input
-Unfortunately I did not get the chance to enable user input in the application.
+Unfortunately, I did not get the chance to enable user input in the application.
-It is something that can be easily added with some more time.
+It is something that can be easily added with some more effort.
 To change the inputs of the app, go to index.html and change the properties
 on the html element line-graph.